kalettuce/TeamUp/reports/may-05-report.md

 * Brandon: Finish another website page/component.
 Figure out how the components will talk to each other.
 Create basic functions for database interaction and tests for them.

 ## Progress and issues
-* Chandra: Created the projects list page
+* Chandra: Created the projects list page with pagination functionality and added dynamic URL.
 * Keith: Added dummy data for testing purposes.
 * Brian: Edited the database schema to be more redundant but able to more efficiently find the information we need, and added some mock data for testing purposes.
 * Brandon: Created a navigation bar for the frontend.